Souheib Baarir

 Continue reading

-Optimization of the product configuration system of renault
+Optimization of the product configuration system of Renault

 By Hao Xu, Souheib Baarir, Tewfik Ziadi, Siham Essodaigui, Yves Bossu, Lom Messan Hillah